3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 One of the good things about Palermo is that there are a lot of places to stay in the city.

-While this is a good thing, it can also be difficult to decide where to stay due to the plethora of choice available.
+While this is a good thing, it can also be difficult to decide where to stay due to the plethora of choices available.

 There are numerous hostels in Palermo to stay at, and the choice is smartly large for hotels.